shbv/machine_learning/README.md

-These projects are done during Udacity Machine Learning Nanodegree program
+These projects were done during Udacity Machine Learning Nanodegree program